A NSW Government website

 Online briefings

-Learn more about the bushfire risk assessment process and our early findings.
+This session outlines the biodiversity impact assessment process for the HTP and our early findings.

 Register here